microsoft/vscode-cmake-tools/docs/debug-launch.md

 ## Debugging tests

 You can also construct launch.json configurations that allow you to debug tests in the Test Explorer.

+> **Note:**
+> These launch.json configurations are to be used specifically from the UI of the Test Explorer.

 The easiest way to do this is to construct the debug configuration using `cmake.testProgram` for the `program` field, and `cmake.testArgs` for the `args` field.